-We left the Bothy and decided walk a higher path on the way out in an attempt to avoid walking through the boggy mess that we came through 2 days earlier.
+We left the Bothy and decided walk a hhiking trail on the way out in an attempt to avoid walking through the boggy mess that we came through 2 days earlier.

-Once over the bridge the path forks (986955) pretty much immediately and we took the left fork which heads around the base of Carn a' Mhaim and towards Glen Luibeg.
+Once over the bridge the path forks (986955) pretty much immediately and we took the left fork where the hiking trail heads around the base of Carn a' Mhaim and towards Glen Luibeg.
 We'd looked on the map and this was a different route back which had two benefits.
 Firstly we didn't have to retrace our steps and secondly we could avoid the bog we'd trudged through on the way in which was a bonus.

 The old feet were feeling a touch tenderised now and I was requiring refreshment in the way of the fizzy yellow fluid.
 We pushed on and had a spot of lunch just over the river from Derry Lodge, which is now all boarded up although at one time would have been a fairly impressive abode.
 That was the last stop before our final push back to the Linn and Dee and the cars back to the Hotel.
 A very rewarding few days walking in the mountains.
 Thanks to all that took part, it was an absolute pleasure.
 See you next year!